Behavioral Communities and the Atomic Structure of Networks: Distinguishing Homophily from Coordination

 It is impossible to entirely rule arbitrary models of homophily.
 For instance, suppose we observe a convention $S$ that matches perfectly with some threshold $q$.
 Another model that could explain the data is that people who adopted are those who prefer to adopt, and the other people preferred not to adopt.
 The associated `pure homophily' model of network formation is that all people who prefer to adopt also prefer to form links in such a way as to end up with a network in which a fraction of at least $q$ (respectively, more than $t$) of their friends have the same preference; and conversely, all those who prefer not to adopt want to be in a network in which less than a fraction $q$ (respectively, fewer than $t$) of their friends prefer to adopt.
 Beyond that, agents have no preferences over network structure.

-This leads to the following straightforward observation: \begin{claim} Given any convention $S$ associated with some network $g$ and adoption threshold $q$ (or $t$), there is a pure homophily model of network formation that generates the same data. \end{claim}
+This leads to the following straightforward observation, which is a variation on a result of \cite{shalizi2011homophily} in our setting: \begin{claim} Given any convention $S$ associated with some network $g$ and adoption threshold $q$ (or $t$), there is a homophily model of network formation with no complementarities in behavior that generates the same data. \end{claim}

-The claim means that ironclad testing for causation of behavior will require controlled experiments or valid instruments.
-Thus, making inferences from observed conventions requires caution, especially with respect to policy.

-Of course, the `pure homophily' model underlying the extreme version of the claim above is pathological.

-If we restrict what are thought of as plausible models of homophily, then one can distinguish coordination behavior from homophily from an observed convention.
+The claim means that ironclad testing for causation of behavior requires controlled experiments or valid instruments.
+Of course, the homophily model underlying the extreme version of the claim above is pathological.
+If one is willing to restrict to a class of models of homophily and network formation, clearly a strong assumption, then one can distinguish coordination behavior from homophily from an observed convention.
 The logic is as follows.

-Consider the following simple, but fairly general model of pure homophily.
-Nodes have some real-valued unobserved characteristics denoted by $\theta_i$ and the probability that two nodes $i,j$ are linked is random but strictly decreasing in the distance $|\theta_i - \theta_j|$, holding the rest of the network fixed.\footnote{One can extend this to higher dimensional spaces of unobserved characteristics in the obvious manner, with a partial order on monotonicity of actions in types.} The probability of adoption is an increasing function of $\theta_i$.
+Consider a model of homophily-driven behavior of the following form.
+Nodes have some characteristics, denoted by $\theta_i$ that lie in some (possibly multi-dimensional) Euclidean space, that affect $i$'s behavior and also the probability that two nodes $i,j$ are linked.
+Label the characteristics so that the probability of adoption is an increasing function of $\theta_i$.
+The probability that $i,j$ are linked is strictly decreasing in some measure of the distance between $\theta_i $ and $\theta_j$, holding the rest of the network fixed.\footnote{This does not preclude that other considerations affect network formation - such as indirect connections.
+Working on the margin is all that is necessary for our suggested approach.}